kodethon/Problem-Adapter/README.md

 ## Parsing

-In parse.py, change TOPIC to TOPIC used in scrape.py.
+In parse.py, change TOPIC to the TOPIC used in scrape.py.